Ocular Trauma – Injury to the Eye

 More severe trauma to the eye can sometimes break or cut the wall of the eye.
-High velocity impact that can occur with grinding tools, hammering and outdoor tools such as “weed-whackers” may allow objects to enter the inside of the eye.
-This can lead to problems such as severe bleeding, infection and retinal detachment and permanent vision loss—or loss of the eye.
+High velocity impacts that can occur with grinding tools, hammering, and landscaping equipment such as weed-whackers may cause objects to enter the inside of the eye.
+This can lead to problems such as severe bleeding, infection, retinal detachment, permanent vision loss and/or loss of the eye.
 With these serious injuries, surgery is often required promptly to maximize the outcome.
 With more serious trauma, one or more surgical procedures may be required to treat the injured eye.